GeorgeCrisan/IonicStarter/README.md

-# IonicStarter Is my boilerplate project
+# IonicStarter Is my boilerplate for future Ionic React projects